christinasc/gmailLogic/README.md

 # gmailLogic
+This is a test project for figuring out how to run code on AWS beanstalk
 <ul>
-<li>Runs on AWS Elastic Beanstalk, as 3-5 min cron job
+<li>Runs on AWS Elasticbeanstalk, as 3-5 min cron job
 <li>pulls email from gmail API (oauth)
 <li>filters email that matter based on criteria
 <li>sends txt message via email interface for impt emails